Sunday, August 20, 2023

 "I guess that's for us to dig through the pile and see what rings true.

-"That is all well and good, Shal," but I want help finding the truth," Sally sighs.
+"That is all well and good, Sal," but I want help finding the truth," Sally sighs.

 "Well, we can't find it all in one day.
 Let's meet next week, same time, same station."